Utah man robs bank of $1 in attempt to go to federal prison

-SALT LAKE CITY (ABC4) — A man robbed a Salt Lake City bank of $1 on Monday in an attempt to be locked up in federal prison, according to Salt Lake City Police.
+SALT LAKE CITY (KTVX) – A man accused of robbing a Salt Lake City bank of $1 on Monday said he wanted to be locked up in federal prison, according to Salt Lake City Police.

-On March 6, Santacroce allegedly approached the bank tellers at a Wells Fargo, located at 299 S Main St., and presented a note stating, “Please pardon me for doing this but this is a robbery.
+On March 6, police say Santacroce approached bank tellers at a Wells Fargo and presented a note stating, “Please pardon me for doing this but this is a robbery.
 Please give me $1.00.
 Thank you.”

 Police say the tellers agreed and gave Santacroce $1 before asking him to leave.
 Santacroce reportedly told the tellers he was not leaving and that they should call the police.